 Later on, however, one of Nick Darlington’s posts on the Facebook group reminded me that generalists don’t necessarily fail.
 His post really spoke to me on a personal level, and I decided to embrace my multitalented nature.
 That’s when I started creating niche mind maps for members of Bamidele’s group.
 These maps allowed me to show other writers how to write for several different types of clients and publications while still building authority in their niche.

 Several people then encouraged me to create an eBook of my mind maps, saying they’d be useful for other writers.
 And that’s how this website, multitalentedwriters.com, was born.
-I did write that Mind Map guide, and you can get your free copy when you sign up for a free lifetime membership to this website.
+I did write that Mind Map guide, and you can purchase a copy on Smashwords.

 12. Goal achieved: I used earnings from my writing to purchase my ticket and see my grandpa.

 In less than three months, working part-time, I was able to earn enough to purchase a ticket to Brazil, bring spending cash, and rent a little hotel room by the beach, so I could have a little down time before coming home.